 We must not equate ‘health’ with ‘healthcare.’
 Healthcare deals with alleviation of disease and only affects a relatively small percentage of a person’s health profile.
 Governments have a responsibility to put in place policies that, as the UN states, “embrace a wide range of socio-economic factors that promote conditions in which people can lead a healthy life and extends to the underlying determinants of health.”
 The U.S. should craft policy that is in the best interest of all people and respects the human right to enjoy, as the UNHRC aptly puts, the “highest attainable standard of health conducive to living a life in dignity.”

-J. Mac McCullough of Arizona State University and Jonathan Leider of Johns Hopkins University show that budget increases in K-12 education, fire protection, and libraries produce huge health returns compared to budget increases in community healthcare & public health and public hospitals.
+J. Mac McCullough of Arizona State University and Jonathan Leider of Johns Hopkins University show that budget increases in K-12 education, fire protection, and libraries produce huge health returns compared to budget increases in community healthcare and public health and public hospitals.